privacyidea/privacyidea/doc/policies/user.rst

 If the ``updateuser`` action is defined, the user is allowed to change his attributes in the user store.

-.. note:: This is not implemented in the Web UI at the moment.

 .. note:: To be able to edit the attributes, the resolver must be defined as editable.